bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 Let's finish off by discussing other approaches, to compare and contrast with Kobweb.

+If you're already sold on Kobweb, feel free to skip this section and jump straight to the [conclusion ▼](#conclusion).

-### Compose for Web on canvas
+### Compose for Web - Canvas API

+Many users in the Kotlin community are excited about the promise of multiplatform, and they are expecting to write a web app once and run it everywhere (Android, Desktop, *and* Web).

-At the moment of writing this post, Kobweb is very much *not* a multiplatform solution.
-It is designed for developers who want to create a traditional website and use Kotlin instead of, say, TypeScript, when they write it.
+At the moment of writing this post, Kobweb is very much *not* that sort of solution.
+It is designed for developers who want to create a traditional website but use Kotlin instead of, say, TypeScript.

-However, many users in the community are expecting to write a web app once and run it everywhere (Android, Desktop, *and* Web).

-And you should know, JetBrains is actively working towards enabling this workflow.
-If what you really want to do is create a cross-platform app, it may be worth waiting for their feature to land.
+Before committing to Kobweb, you should know that JetBrains is actively working towards enabling the multiplatform workflow via a new API where you give it an HTML canvas and it renders your app to it opaquely.
+If what you really want to do is write a cross-platform app which just happens to also work in your browser, it may be worth waiting for this feature to land.

+There's no one-size fits all solution, however, and Kobweb may still be the right choice if you're creating a website.
-I write about this a bit more in [Kobweb's README](https://github.com/varabyte/kobweb#what-about-multiplatform-widgets), in case you wanted to learn more about the different approaches and their limitations.
+I write about this a bit more in [Kobweb's README](https://github.com/varabyte/kobweb#what-about-multiplatform-widgets), in case you wanted to learn more about the different approaches.

 ### Custom server